Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Summary

 \section{Summary}

-We have constructed the inelastic Majorana dark matter model extended by a $U(1)_{L_\mu-L_\tau}$ gauge symmetry added to the Standard Model.
-Following spontaneous symmetry breaking, two nearly degenerate Majorana dark matter particles are formed.
-The $U(1)_{L_\mu-L_\tau}$ gauge boson, $Z^\prime $, gains mass through symmetry breaking and can interact with muons, tauons, and their neutrinos.
-This interaction explains the observed deviation in the muon anomalous magnetic moment $(g-2)_\mu$, which exceeds the standard model prediction by more than 4.2$\sigma$.
-Furthermore, the model's parameters are still consistent with experimental and astronomical data.
+We have investigated a nearly degenerate Majorana dark matter model based on a $U(1)_{L_\mu - L_\tau}$ gauge extension of the Standard Model.
+Following SSB, two nearly degenerate Majorana dark matter particles, $\chi_-$ and $\chi_+$, are formed.
+The $U(1)_{L_\mu - L_\tau}$ gauge boson, $Z^\prime$, gains mass through symmetry breaking and interacts with muons, taus, and their corresponding neutrinos.
+While this interaction was historically proposed to explain the observed past deviation in the muon anomalous magnetic moment $(g-2)_\mu$, recent updates to the Standard Model prediction have essentially resolved this anomaly.
+Consequently, the $L_\mu - L_\tau$ contribution is now tightly constrained by new upper limits.
+Remarkably, our model's parameters naturally accommodate these stringent bounds while remaining fully consistent with a wide array of experimental, cosmological, and astronomical data.

-This $Z^\prime$ gauge boson can interact with particles in the dark sector.
-Due to spontaneous symmetry breaking, the dark sector fermions split into two separate Majorana fermion states, $\chi_\pm$, with masses ranging from about 10 GeV to hundreds of GeV.
-However, the two states differ slightly in mass due to a tiny Dirac mass term.
-Scalar particles that spontaneously break symmetry in the dark sector have masses around the MeV scale and are crucial for the evolution, relic abundance, and self-interaction of dark matter.
-Some features of this model are described below.
+The $Z^\prime$ gauge boson acts as a portal, interacting with particles in the dark sector.
+Due to SSB, the dark sector fermions split into the two Majorana states ($\chi_\pm$) with masses ranging from about 10 GeV to hundreds of GeV.
+A tiny Dirac mass term introduces a small mass splitting ($\delta m$) between them.
+The scalar particle $S$, which drives the spontaneous symmetry breaking in the dark sector, has a mass around the MeV scale and is crucial for the thermal evolution, relic abundance, and self-interaction of dark matter.
+The main features and findings of this model are summarized below:

-\begin{itemize} \item Assuming $Z^\prime$ can couple with muons and thus explain the $(g-2)_\mu$, we analyze the constraints from various related experiments on the $g_{\mu\tau}$ and $m_{Z^\prime}$ parameter space (Sec.~\ref{sec:g-2}).
-Since $Z^\prime$ can mix with photon and $Z$ at the one-loop level, this enables WD cooling and Borexino to impose additional restrictions on $g_{\mu\tau}$ and $m_{Z^\prime}$.
-However, the mixing of $Z^\prime$ with photons or $Z^\prime$ with $Z$ may involve kinetic energy mixing effects originating from higher energy scales (Sec.~\ref{subsec:gauge}).
-Consequently, the reliability of WD cooling and Borexino constraints in the $m_{Z^\prime}\lesssim$~10MeV region (Fig.~\ref{fig:g-2}) could also be affected by this factor.
-In addition, $Z^\prime$ bosons can be generated via the Bremsstrahlung reaction $\mu N \to \mu N Z^\prime$ by colliding a high-energy muon beam with a target.
-This method will be used in experiments like NA64$\mu$ and M$^3$ to thoroughly investigate the 2$\sigma$ allowed parameter space of the $L_\mu-L_\tau$ model interpretation related to $(g-2)_\mu$ (see Sec.~\ref{sec:discussions}).